-Example 3: “Someone really should move this ‘Deer Crossing’ sign.
+“Someone really should move this ‘deer crossing’ sign.
 This is a dangerous stretch of highway and the deer really should be crossing somewhere else.”

 “Sunk cost” is an economic term for any past expenses that can no longer be recovered.
-For example, after watching the first 6 episodes of Battlestar Galactica, you decide the show isn’t for you.
+For example, after watching the first six episodes of Battlestar Galactica, you decide the show isn’t for you.
 Those six episodes are your “sunk cost.”
-But, because you’ve already invested roughly 6 hours of your life into it, you rationalize that you might as well finish it.
+But, because you’ve already invested roughly six hours of your life in it, you rationalize that you might as well finish it.
 All apologies to Edward James Olmos, but this isn’t "good economics" so to speak.
 It’s more cost than benefit.

 Consider the following examples.
 Which of these is a sunk cost fallacy and which is not?

-Example 1: “I know this relationship isn’t working anymore and that we’re both miserable.
+“I know this relationship isn’t working anymore and that we’re both miserable.
 No marriage.
 No kids.
 No steady job.
-But I’ve been with him for 7 years, so I better stay with him.”
+But I’ve been with him for seven years, so I’d better stay with him.”

-Example 2: “I’m halfway done with college.
-This is so tough, and It’s not nearly as fun as I thought it would be, but I don’t know.
+“I’m halfway done with college.
+This is so tough, and it’s not nearly as fun as I thought it would be, but I don’t know.
 I guess I’ll finish it and get my degree.”

 Like many of the other fallacies in this list, the argumentum ad verecundiam (“argument from respect”) can be hard to spot.
-It’s tough to see, sometimes, because its normally a good responsible move to cite relevant authorities supporting your claim.
+It’s tough to see, sometimes, because it is normally a good, responsible move to cite relevant authorities supporting your claim.
 It can’t hurt.
-But if all you have are authorities, and everyone just has to “take their word for it” without any other evidence to show that those authorities are correct, well then you have a problem.
+But if all you have are authorities, and everyone just has to “take their word for it” without any other evidence to show that those authorities are correct, then you have a problem.

-Often this fallacy refers to irrelevant authorities — like citing a foot doctor when trying to prove something about Psychiatry; his or her expertise is in an irrelevant field.
+Often this fallacy refers to irrelevant authorities — like citing a foot doctor when trying to prove something about psychiatry; their expertise is in an irrelevant field.
 When citing authorities to make your case, you need to cite relevant authorities, but you also need to represent them correctly, and make sure their authority is legitimate.

-Suppose someone says, “I buy Fruit of the Loom™ underwear because Michael Jordan says it’s the best.”
-But Michael Jordan isn’t a relevant authority when it comes to underwear.
+Suppose someone says, “I buy Hanes™ underwear because Michael Jordan says it’s the best.”
+Michael Jordan may be a spokesperson, but that doesn’t make him a relevant authority when it comes to underwear.
 This is a fallacy of irrelevant authority.

-Now consider this logical leap: “4 out of 5 dentists agree that brushing your teeth makes your life meaningful.”
-Dentists generally have expert knowledge about dental hygiene, but they aren’t qualified to draw far-reaching conclusions about its meaningfulness.
+Now consider this logical leap: “four out of five dentists agree that brushing your teeth makes your life meaningful.”
+Dentists generally have expert knowledge about dental hygiene, but they aren’t qualified to draw far-reaching conclusions about its existential meaningfulness.
 This is a fallacy of misused authority.
 For all we know, their beliefs about the “meaning of life” are just opinions, not expert advice.

-There’s another problem with relying too heavily on authorities.
-Even the authorities can be wrong sometimes.
-The science experts in the 16th century thought the earth was the center of the solar system (Geocentrism).
+There’s another problem with relying too heavily on authorities: even the authorities can be wrong sometimes.
+The science experts in the 16th century thought the Earth was the center of the solar system (geocentrism).
 Turns out they were wrong.
-The leading scientists, in the 19th century, thought the universe as we know it always existed (Steady State theory).
+The leading scientists in the 19th century thought that the universe as we know it always existed (steady state theory).
 They too were wrong.
-For these reasons, it’s a good general rule to treat authorities as helpful guides with suggestive evidence.
-But even authorities deserve a fair share of skepticism since they can make mistakes, overstep their expertise, and otherwise mislead you.
+For these reasons, it’s a good general rule to treat authorities as helpful guides with suggestive evidence, but even authorities deserve a fair share of skepticism since they can make mistakes, overstep their expertise, and otherwise mislead you.

 Consider the following examples.
 How do these statements mishandle authorities?

-Example 1: “Because Martin Sheen played the president on Television, he’d probably make a great president in real life.”
+“Because Martin Sheen played the president on television, he’d probably make a great president in real life.”

 Equivocation happens when a word, phrase, or sentence is used deliberately to confuse, deceive, or mislead by sounding like it’s saying one thing but actually saying something else.
 Equivocation comes from the roots “equal” and “voice” and refers to two-voices; a single word can “say” two different things.
 Another word for this is ambiguity.

 When it’s poetic or comical, we call it a “play on words.”
 But when it’s done in a political speech, an ethics debate, or in an economics report, for example, and it’s done to make the audience think you’re saying something you’re not, that’s when it becomes a fallacy.
 Sometimes, this is not a “fallacy” per se, but just a miscommunication.
 The equivocation fallacy, however, has a tone of deception instead of just a simple misunderstanding.
 Often this deception shows up in the form of euphemisms, replacing unpleasant words with “nicer” terminology.
-For example, a euphemism might be replacing “lying” with the phrase “ creative license, ” or replacing my “criminal background” with my “youthful indiscretions,” or replacing “fired from my job” with “early retirement.”
-A romantically involved couple might discuss their relationship to others as “just friends” so they appear like they have no other romantic relations.
+For example, a euphemism might be replacing “lying” with the phrase “ creative license, ” or replacing my “criminal background” with my “youthful indiscretions,” or replacing “fired from my job” with “taking early retirement.”
 When these replacement words are used to mislead people they become an equivocation fallacy.

-Which of these examples is an equivocation fallacy?
+How do each of these examples commit an equivocation fallacy?

-Obviously, this characterization of carrot-eating is plying the emotions by personifying a baby carrot like it’s a conscious animal.
-So, by the time the conclusion appears, it’s not well-supported.
+Obviously, this characterization of carrot-eating is plying the emotions by personifying a baby carrot like it’s a conscious animal, or, well, a baby.
+By the time the conclusion appears, it’s not well-supported.
 If you are to be logically persuaded to agree that “you should reconsider what you put into your body,” then it would have been better evidence to hear about unethical farming practices or unfair trading practices such as slave labor, toxic runoffs from fields, and so on.